samluescher/django-media-tree/docs/extending.rst

 ``short_description`` that will appear in the drop-down menu above the list displaying all of our FileNodes.

 And that's it!
-We are now able to geocode images in the Django admin.
+We are now able to geotag images in the Django admin.

 Adding Form Media
 -----------------